-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 1 Easy Topic: Taxpayer Filing Requirements
+AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember

+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

 8. For fraudulent tax returns, the statute of limitations for IRS assessment is ten years.